flaf/miscellaneous/puppet/modules/network/README.md

 The `hosts` parameter is a hash where the keys are
 IP addresses and the values are arrays of host names.
 The default value of this parameter is `{}` ie no hosts entry.
+Warning, the default merging policy concerning this parameter `hosts` is `deep`.

-But, if not present, this "default" entry:
+In fact, if not present, this "default" entry:

 ```puppet
 '127.0.1.1' => [ $::fqdn, $::hostname ]